estuary/flow/site/docs/guides/create-dataflow.md

 Flow web application.

 :::info Beta
 The Flow web application is currently available to users in the Estuary beta program.
-Sign up for a [free account](https://go.estuary.dev/sign-up) or email support@estuary.dev to get started.
+Sign up for a [free account](https://go.estuary.dev/sign-up).
 :::

 ## Prerequisites